DripDropz/perma-lock/README.md

 # Perma Lock

-`Perma Lock` is a contract that permanently locks a specific token, allowing users to add tokens but preventing any withdrawals.
+`Perma Lock FT` is a contract that permanently locks a specific token known at compile time, allowing users to add tokens but preventing any withdrawals.
 Once tokens are locked in this contract, they can't be removed.
+This contract is great for fungible tokens because as it minimizes the minimum required Lovelace and forces the minimum required Lovelace to be constant.
+The transaction fees are nearly constant as it strongly depends on the number of UTxOs inside the transaction and not necessarily the computational units.

+`Perma Lock Tkn` is a contract that permanently locks any token, allowing users to add any token to the contract but prevents any withdrawals.
+Once tokens are locked in this contract, they can't be removed.
+This contract is great for non-fungible tokens and arbitrary tokens as any specific token can be added to the UTxO.
+The minimum required lovelace is not constant and is increased as needed during transaction creation.
+The transaction fees will always be increasing as it strongly depends on the number of tokens on the UTxO and the number of UTxOs inside the transaction.

 ## **Prerequisites**
 - Ensure you have `ADA` available for funding the wallets.